isomerpages/mlaw-rop/_information-for-pawnbrokers/information-for-pawnbrokers.md

-Please note that for updates (i) to (iv), you are required to submit the online application to seek approval from the Registry of Pawnbrokers before you proceed with the update/changes.
-Please update this information with ACRA only after receiving the approval from the Registry of Pawnbrokers.
+Please note that for updates (i) to (iv), you are required to submit the online application to seek approval from the Registry before you proceed with the update/changes.
+Please update this information with ACRA only after receiving the approval from the Registry.

-For changes relating to (v) and (vi), you are required to notify the Registry of Pawnbrokers by submitting an online application.
+For changes relating to (v) and (vi), you are required to notify the Registry by submitting an online application.

 A copy of the online application form for the above updates/changes is available [HERE](https://www.gobusiness.gov.sg/licences){:target="_blank"}.<br><br>